sddevelopment-be/penguin-pragmatic-patterns/docs/HOME.md

 This catalog aims to bundle little nuggets of enlightenment these aha-moments tend to deliver.
 We hope that someone, somewhere learns something that makes their lives a bit more enjoyable.
 > [!NOTE]
-> The information in this knowledge base is to be seen as a series of techniques that have worked well for people in the past.
+> As this knowledge base will likely remain a work in progress for some while,
-> However, they are not _'recipes'_.
-Meaning that you are encouraged to take the ideas and adapt them to fit your personal context.
+> not all content will be refined.
+It is advisable to check out the [Changelog](/X_Appendix/HOME?id=changelog) in order
+> to see what has changed recently.

 ### Intended Audience